leveris133t/API-docs/deposits/deposits.md

     - [Authorising a payment](#authorising-a-payment)

 ### Deposit Product

-To obtain the details of a deposit product, we can call `/{idProduct}`.
-The response contains details such as the name, currency components, holders, aggregated balance etc.
+#### Get deposit balance

-We can also get balances for each currency component with `/{idProduct}/!getBalance`.
+Retrieve balance for each currency component by calling `/deposit-products/{idProduct}/!getBalance`.

 #### Exchange money
-To exchange money between currency components call `/currency-exchanges`.
+To exchange money between currency components call `/deposit-products/{idProduct}/currency-exchanges`.

 #### Share account information
-To send user account information via email call `/!emailAccountInfo`.
+To send user account information via email call `/deposit-products/{idProduct}/!emailAccountInfo`.

 #### Managing currency components
 A user can manage the currency components of a deposit product by updating the primary currency or activating/deactivating currency components.

 #### Change primary currency
-To change the primary currency component call `/{idProduct}/currencyPriorities`.
+To change the primary currency component call `/deposit-products/{idProduct}/currencyPriorities`.
 The desired primary current should have the highest priority.

 #### Activate/deactivate components
-A currency component can be activated by calling `/{idProduct}/!activateCurrency` and deactivated by calling `/{idProduct}/!deactivateCurrency`.
+A currency component can be activated by calling `/deposit-products/{idProduct}/!activateCurrency` and deactivated by calling `/deposit-products/{idProduct}/!deactivateCurrency`.

 In order to deactivate a currency component, it **must** have zero balance and not be the primary currency.